baumrock/RockForms/docs/hooks/readme.md

 # Hooks

+> Please also see the docs about custom markup as there is a shortcut for applying hooks to fields!

 Not everything that glitters is gold.

 When coming from the shiny world of ProcessWire, sometimes working with NetteForms can be a little complicated...